How to choose a doctor (PCP)

 and your health care needs.
 Choose PCPs who will work best with your family.
 Some people choose PCPs because they are nearby, they speak the same language, or because friends or neighbors have seen the doctor and are happy with the care provided.

-If you do not have a doctor now, or if your doctor is not in a health plan, you can log in on this site to find out which doctors are in each plan.
+If you do not have a doctor now, or if your doctor is not in a health plan, you can Search for a Doctor (PCP) on this site to find out which doctors are in each plan.
 If you have questions about how to choose, call Georgia Families and talk with an enrollment counselor.

 How to change your health plan